sjharw/Biobank-Prioritisation-Tool/README.md

 ### Note to developers
 This project is still under development and may have some teething issues.
 If you run into a bug, please let me know and I will look into fixing it.
+Direct edits or pushes to the main branch in this repository are not permitted.
+Please contact the [author](https://www.linkedin.com/in/sarah-j-harwood) of the tool if you want to collaborate.

 ## Project structure